HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 This topic provides information on how to configure search based on OpenSearch for your DX deployment.

+The search currently provides the following capabilities:

+- WCM Crawling
+- Push API for use with WCM Content Sources
+- Search via REST API

 ## Prerequisites

 To use the capabilities of OpenSearch, it is required to have a DX deployment running inside Kubernetes.
 This DX deployment must at least contain DX Core because it contains the Web Content Manager (WCM) and is used for ACL lookup.

-## Offered features / Limitations
+## Limitations

-At this current stage, the search provides the following functionality and limitations:
+The search currently has the following limitations:

-- WCM Crawling
-- Push API for use with WCM Content Sources
-- Search via REST API
 - The REST API request body size is limited to 5 MB.
 - A search result is limited to 10,000 results.